VixitIU/HabitTrackingApp/README.md

    Password: 12
    If the login is successful, the program will be able to show TeeLv's analytics for 4 weeks of usage of the application.

-   *In case the database is lost/damaged, navigate to the project directory in your terminal and run the following command: *python TeeLv.py*.
+   :exclamation: In case the database is lost/damaged, navigate to the project directory in your terminal and run the following command: *python TeeLv.py*.
 This will automatically populate TeeLv's habits, reminders, and completions.

 📜 **Pre-defined Habit Descriptions for TeeLv User** TeeLv has been predefined with 5 habits as follows: